Cybersecurity Career Paths Guide

 - Leadership, interactive skills, and collaboration.

-- Advance cybersecurity certifications are an advantage
+- Advanced cybersecurity certifications are an advantage

 Chief Information Security Officer